 If you want to divide hostas in the spring, you have just shy of a four-week window to complete this task.
-You do want to divide your plants before they reach full development, and you should see the hosta eyes starting to grow up.
-The plant’s leaves should just be starting to unfurl at this point.
+You want to divide your plants before they reach full development, and you should see the hosta eyes growing up.
+The plant’s leaves should just be unfurling at this point.

 Spring can be a very busy time in any garden, so if you miss the four-week window and your hostas reach their full development stage, it’s best to wait for summer.
 This way, it reduces the risks of damaging your plant and gives you a greater chance that it’ll take off.

 Hosta Division in the Summer

 You have a little more leeway when it comes to dividing your hostas during the summer months.
 The plant should be fully opened and growing.
 Depending on the cultivar, it may or may not have flower shoots already.

 One big point about summer division is to ensure that you water your hostas very well after you divide and replant them.
 Hostas generally don’t like a lot of direct sunlight or heat, so watering them well for a few weeks will help fend off shock and ensure they survive the transplant process.

 Fall is the best time to divide your hostas.
 Just like in the spring, you get around a four-week window to complete this task.
 Aim to divide your hostas in September or October, especially if you live in a northern climate.
 The farther north you live, the earlier you’ll want to divide.

 The goal is to divide your hostas in a window that gives them between three and four weeks to establish before the first hard frost hits.
 Since this is a cooler and less humid climate, it’ll give your hostas the best chance of taking root and doing well in the spring.

 How to Split Hostas